 Chile de arbol or chipotle powder, to taste

-To prepare the tri tip, follow instructions as above.
+Salt to taste To prepare the tri tip, follow instructions as above.
 Add dry rub, cover with plastic and marinate overnight.
 Let come to room temperature for 35 to 40 minutes before cooking.
 The tri tip took a few minutes less to cook to desired internal temperature of 130 degrees.
 Keep that thermometer close by!

 Would Love to Hear From You